pbeukema/wakemodel_llmassist/readme.md

 ## TL;DR

 This library provides an end-to-end solution for training and inferring wake detection in satellite imagery (Sentinel-2) using deep learning.
 It utilizes an EfficientNet-B0 architecture adapted for keypoint detection, specifically identifying keypoints in images that represent vessel wakes.
 The library is structured into modular components for ease of use, including data handling, model definition, training, evaluation, and inference.
+This [Medium](https://medium.com/@pbeukema/accelerating-engineering-with-llms-e83a524a5a13) post provides additional context on the creation of this repository.

 ## Modules